Verstige/numin-io/SUPABASE_SETUP.md

-# Supabase Setup Guide for Rena AI
+# Supabase Setup Guide for Nexus

-This guide will help you set up Supabase authentication and database for the Rena AI application.
+This guide will help you set up Supabase authentication and database for the Nexus application.

 ## 1. Create a Supabase Project